pytorch/botorch/docs/design_philosophy.md

 a torch optimizer.

 The problem of optimizing acquisition functions is different in that quite often the dimensionality is much smaller.
-Indeed, optimizing over `q` design points in a `d`-dimensional feature space results in `qd` scalar parameters to optimize over.
-Both `q` and `d` are often quite small, and hence is the dimensionality of the problem.
-Moreover, the optimization problem can be cast as a deterministic one (either because an analytic acquisition function is used, or because the reparameterization trick is employed to render the MC-based evaluation of the acquisition function deterministic in terms of the input tensor `X`).
+Indeed, optimizing over $q$ design points in a $d$-dimensional feature space results in $qd$ scalar parameters to optimize over.
+Both $q$ and $d$ are often quite small, and hence is the dimensionality of the problem.
+Moreover, the optimization problem can be cast as a deterministic one (either because an analytic acquisition function is used, or because the reparameterization trick is employed to render the MC-based evaluation of the acquisition function deterministic in terms of the input tensor $X$).
 As a result, optimization algorithms that are typically inadmissible for problems such as training Neural Networks become promising alternatives to standard SGD methods.
 In particular, this includes quasi-second order methods (such as